 I highly recommend the Expedia booking experience.
 In fact, when I booked this trip, I found the rate offered when you are logged into your account, to be one of the best if not the best available online.
 Once you login you become an Expedia member which means that you get access to the best rates.
 The process is simple, great value and you also earn Nectar points with your booking.

 What I also particularly like about Expedia, is the insightful rating system.
-Each hotel is rated by previous customers and you can easily click through to all the reviews whilst choosing your hotel making the decision making doubly easy!
+Each hotel is rated by previous customers and you can easily click through to all the reviews whilst choosing your hotel making the decision-making doubly easy!

-The sophisticated rooms have also only recently been completed and offer superbly comfortable beds, modern bathrooms with Purple Water amenities and classic deep blue walls which offset the white Victorian pelmets and detailing.
-There is also a free minibar (containing beer, soft drinks, flapjacks and crisps).
+The sophisticated rooms have also only recently been completed and offer superbly comfortable beds, modern bathrooms with Purple Water amenities, and classic deep blue walls which offset the white Victorian pelmets and detailing.
+There is also a free minibar (containing beer, soft drinks, flapjacks, and crisps).

 I have previously enjoyed a magnesium wrap at the spa, which I found to be surprisingly effective.
 These treatments come highly recommended (by me!), but if this is an expense too far, all guests are invited to relax on the loungers around and overlooking the pool for free and to bathe in the restorative spa waters for as long as they wish.
 So you could easily spend most of your staycation in this rather super Roman bathing area.

-My favourite thing to do in Bath is to find a classy bar or an olde worlde pub to grab a beer next to an open fire.
+My favorite thing to do in Bath is to find a classy bar or an olde worlde pub to grab a beer next to an open fire.
 If this appeals to you, you are spoilt for choice for traditional feeling pubs or sophisticated bars to waste an evening in.
 I particularly like the bar at the Gainsborough hotel, but there hundreds to choose from, wherever you choose to stay.

-And if your hotel does not have it’s own historic spa, you can pay £75 for a treatment and 3 hours of joy at Thermae Bath Spa.
+And if your hotel does not have it’s own historic spa, you can pay £75 GBP for a treatment and 3 hours of joy at Thermae Bath Spa.
 Here, you can bathe in Britain’s only naturally warm, mineral-rich waters just as the Celts and Romans did over 2000 years ago.
 We like floating about in their spa pool on the roof (pictured above) as the sun sets.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.